-NTUC Income Care Secure provides you with monthly disability benefits from $1,200-$5,000, in increments of $100, depending on the severity of your physical condition and the monthly disability benefit level you choose.
+NTUC Income Care Secure provides you with monthly disability benefits from $1,200 to $5,000, in increments of $100, depending on the severity of your physical condition and the monthly disability benefit level you choose.

-If you become disable and have at least one dependant, the dependant is entitled to a benefit that is 25% of the disability benefit you receive.
+If you become disabled and have at least one dependant, the dependant is entitled to a benefit that is 25% of the disability benefit you receive.
 This amount will be paid to the dependant every month for up to 36 months in your lifetime.

 Best for: People with family members who want to make sure their dependants’ financial needs will be well taken care of.
 With a severe health condition, one might worry about the needs of their dependant family members during and after their lifetime.
-The dependant benefits and death benefits that NTUC CareSecure gives out can help to meet the financial needs of family members who might still be financially dependant on you and give you peace of mind.
+The dependant benefits and death benefits that NTUC CareSecure gives out can help to meet the financial needs of family members who might still be financially dependent on you and give you peace of mind.

 Great Eastern’s GREAT CareShield

 With Great Eastern’s GREAT CareShield supplement, you can receive a monthly benefit of $300 to $5,000, in increments of $100.

 In addition, as soon as you cannot perform at least 1 of 6 ADLs, you can receive monthly payouts and a lump sum Initial Benefit of up to $15,000.
 You will also receive a waiver of your future premiums.